CinderedAbyss/OSWME-Wallpaper-Collection/README.md

 I created this repo to change a single file.
 Have fun.

+And thanks of course to the creator of the original repo CedrinMedia.

 ## Wallpaper Credits (Taken from credits.txt in OSWME)
 ____________________________________________________
 ### *Marina "Sylladexter" K*